-Perfectionism might sound like a good thing—who doesn’t want their work to be flawless?
+Perfectionism might sound like a good thing.
+Who doesn’t want their work to be flawless?

 Here are four tell-tale signs that perfectionism is sabotaging your songwriting and what to do about it.